 UV light is not an effective way to whiten teeth.
 If you use UV light to whiten your teeth, you are actually doing more harm than good.
 UV rays can damage your teeth, gums, lips, skin, and eyes.
 Since UV light is an ionizing radiation agent, it can cause cancer.
 It should not be used around sensitive oral tissues.

 Instead, you should use LED whitening products.
 LED light has been proven safe to use because it is visible light (UV light is not visible).
 When you use tooth whitening products, the LED works with an agent that whitens the teeth.
 The light doesn’t do anything without the other agent.
-The tooth agent is activated by the light and will remove stains along with lightening the teeth.
+The tooth agent is activated by the light and will remove stains and lighten the teeth.

 Avoid using hydrogen peroxide